archiegoodman2/archiegoodman2/README.md

 - 👋 Hi, I’m @archiegoodman2
 - 👀 I’m interested in ...
 Cybersecurity, fitness, brazilian jiu-jitsu and surfing
 - 🌱 I’m currently learning ...
 Python and Javascript with lower level languages to follow soon
-- 💞️ I’m looking to collaborate on ...
-A variety of python and javascript projects
+- 💞️ My current main project ...
+An app to recognise and translate handwriting using machine learning (including coding a full neural net from scratch in js) using the MERN stack and hopefully deploying to cloud
 - 📫 How to reach me ... https://www.linkedin.com/in/archie-goodman-a0bb4b1b7/

 <!---